camunda-community-hub/community-action-maven-release/README.md

 [![Lifecycle: Incubating](https://img.shields.io/badge/Lifecycle-Incubating-blue)](https://github.com/Camunda-Community-Hub/community/blob/main/extension-lifecycle.md#incubating-)

-# GitHub Action Supporting The Camunda Community Extensions Release Process
+# GitHub Action to build and release Camunda Community Extensions

 The community-action-maven-release makes sure a community extension in Java can be released to Maven Central.
 Please [check out the release process documentation](https://github.com/camunda-community-hub/community/blob/main/RELEASE.MD) first.

 # How-to use

+## Onboard your repository

+Before doing any release, you will need to register your repository by opening a pull request on https://github.com/camunda-community-hub/infrastructure.
+Follow the [instructions for onboarding a new repository](https://github.com/camunda-community-hub/infrastructure#use-case-onboarding-a-new-community-hub-repository).

 ## Add release parent to POM